ksator/junos-automation-with-AWX/README.md

 ```

 ## Delete AWX templates
-Run this command on your laptop:
+Run this command on your laptop to delete all AWX templates:
 ```
 # python delete_awx_templates.py
 ```